- Our indie band/artist rates are fair and affordable

 Call us about your project, and we can talk about the many affordable ways to make it a reality!

-Please contact to book your dates.
 A 50% deposit is required to confirm your date(s).
-When your payment is received, your session is confirmed.
+Please contact to book, when the date and time is agreed a online invoice is issued via Square, when your deposit is received, your session is confirmed.
 The remaining balance is due in full at the time of your session.
 Please be punctual, your session begins at the agreed time as stated on your invoice.

 We do not offer storage of Pro Tools sessions here, your Pro Tools files are your property once the invoice is paid whether the session is complete or not.